tahmed11/AppSec_Interview_QnA/Common_Security_Questions.md

 		e.
 SAML
 		f.
 Kerberos
 		g.
 NTLM
+### Authentication
+#### SAML
+SAML SSO works by transferring the user’s identity from one place (the identity provider) to another (the service provider).
+This is done through an exchange of digitally signed XML documents.

+Consider the following scenario: A user is logged into a system that acts as an identity provider.
+The user wants to log in to a remote application, such as a support or accounting application (the service provider).
+The following happens:

+1. The user accesses the remote application using a link on an intranet, a bookmark, or similar and the application loads.
+2. The application identifies the user’s origin (by application subdomain, user IP address, or similar) and redirects the user back to the identity provider, asking for authentication.
+This is the authentication request.
+3. The user either has an existing active browser session with the identity provider or establishes one by logging into the identity provider.
+4. The identity provider builds the authentication response in the form of an XML-document containing the user’s username or email address, signs it using an X.509 certificate, and posts this information to the service provider.
+5. The service provider, which already knows the identity provider and has a certificate fingerprint, retrieves the authentication response and validates it using the certificate fingerprint.
+6. The identity of the user is established and the user is provided with app access.

+#### Threat Modeling
+There are five major threat modeling steps:
+1. Defining security requirements.
+		a.
+For example, “The application shall not allow any customer to access the account information of any other customer"
+2. Creating an application diagram.
+(DFD)
+3. Identifying threats.
+(STRIDE)
+		○ Spoofing
+		○ Tampering
+		○ Repudiation
+		○ Information Disclosure
+		○ Denial of service
+		○ Elevation of privilege
+4. Mitigating threats.
+5. Validating that threats have been mitigated.

 	10. Google dorks:
 		a.
 How to narrow search to a site
 		b.
 How to find specific string in URL